SwapnilChoudhary/HTML-Basics/README.md

 It stands for HyperText Markup Language - a language that helps to structure and format content on the web.
-HTML provides the basic building blocks from which
+HTML provides the basic building blocks from which more complex web features are constructed, such as forms and interactive elements.
+In this chapter, we will